sujith-eag/personal-site/content/docs/bash-linux/Terminal-2working-with-files.md

 Copying or moving several files can be done by giving multiple files,

-If given more than one file names followed by a directory name(directory as last argument) <br />
+If given more than one file names followed by a directory name(directory as last argument)
 `cp` copies the files to the named directory
 ```c
 $ mkdir backup